PiyushYadav0021/Monthly-Tracker/README.md

 ├── index.html    # The skeleton and layout
 ├── style.css     # Responsive styling and design system
 └── script.js     # Logic for saving, loading, and month switching

+**How to contribute:**
+1. Fork the project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+## 📄 License
+Distributed under the MIT License.
+See `LICENSE` for more information.

+---
+*Created by Piyush Yadav*